General Privacy Notice

 What is the purpose of this document?

-Corporate Research and Investigations LTD (CRI Group) is committed to protecting the privacy and security of your personal information.
+CRI Group is committed to protecting the privacy and security of your personal information.

 CRI Group (and all affiliates and subsidiaries) is committed to complying with the applicable data privacy and security requirements in the countries in which it operates.
 CRI Group complies with internationally recognised standards of privacy protection, and with various privacy laws globally including, but not limited to, the GDPR.